All Products

 • Scenarios that require strict monitoring of data freshness.

-• Long-window stream writing or large-batch import scenarios where checkpoint intervals are long.
+• Long-window stream writing or large batch import scenarios where checkpoint intervals are large.

-• Note: This metric includes the time taken for "upstream data writing and its checkpoints".
-Its value is usually greater than the "Earliest Non-compact Commit" latency and more accurately reflects the physical age of the oldest data.
+• Note: This metric includes the time taken for upstream data writing and its checkpoint.
+It is usually greater than the "earliest non-compact commit" latency and more accurately reflects the physical age of the oldest data.

 Note

-• If no pending compaction data exists in the system, the value of all compaction latency metrics is 0.
+• When no data is pending compaction in the system, the value of all compaction latency metrics is 0.

 • These metrics apply only to Paimon primary key tables.
-Storage optimization must be enabled by setting write-only=true.
-This option is enabled by default in the DLF fully managed service.
+The storage optimization feature must be enabled by setting write-only=true.
+The DLF fully managed service has this option enabled by default.

 Monitoring frequently updated primary key tables

-Metric Type: Composite (generates alaerts if one of the conditions is met)
+Metric Type Combined Metrics (generates alerts if one of the conditions is met)

-• compaction_latency_earliest_uncompacted_file: Alert if the value is greater than a specified time in seconds.
+Condition Alert if value is greater than a specified time in seconds

 Monitoring at the catalog or database level